musicminister/github.io/content/posts/and-just-like-that.md

 In the intervening years between then and now, I picked up a Yamaha EX5 rack, an 88-note weighted MIDI controller, and an AKAI MPD24 drum pad controller.
 Mostly with the idea of making music inside the box, using the DAW and virtual instrument plugins, I could pretty much have every sound I could want at my disposal.
 Or so I thought.

 Like many (or perhaps all) of us, the pandemic spurred new depths of soul searching and reflection.
 What do I really want out of life, as precious as it is?
-A life with creative endeavours isn’t going to cut it for me, and music is my greatest passion.
+A life without creative endeavours isn’t going to cut it for me, and music is my greatest passion.
 Whatever form it takes, I want to get back into it.

 A timeline: